 » Ronald E. Woosley, MD

-Ronald Woosley, MD is a neurosurgeon at St. John’s Medical Center in Tulsa, Oklahoma.
+Ronald Woosley, MD is the Chairman Emeritus of Neurosurgery at St. John’s Medical Center in Tulsa, Oklahoma.
 Dr. Woosley received his undergraduate degree from Bellarmine College and M.D. from the University of Kentucky School of Medicine.
 He served as General Medical Officer in the US Navy from 1969-1971.
 Dr. Woosley performed his internship at the University of Louisville and residency at Duke University and John Hopkins Hospital.
 Dr. Woosley has held academic appointments with Cameron University as Professor of Physiological Psychology and is Clinical Professor of the Department of Neurosurgery at the University of Oklahoma College of Medicine.
 Dr. Woosley serves on numerous public advisory boards and is currently active in the Southern Neurological Society, American Association of Neurological Surgeons, Association of Christian Therapists, and Congress of Neurosurgery.
 Dr. Woosley is a member of the Medical Executive and Surgery Committees at St. John’s Medical Center and is also a consultant for both Cancer Treatment Centers of America at Southwestern Regional Medical Center and Oklahoma State Medical Center.

 » Joseph Zabramski, MD